Brief psychotic disorder: Differential diagnosis

 There are general medical causes of brief psychosis that should be considered during evaluation, including postnatal depression, HIV and AIDS, malaria, syphilis, Alzheimer's disease, Parkinson's disease, hypoglycaemia (an abnormally low level of glucose in the blood), lupus, multiple sclerosis, brain tumor, SARS-CoV-2 (COVID-19) infection and pediatric autoimmune neuropsychiatric disorders (PANS).

 Epidemiology

 The exact incidence and prevalence of brief psychotic disorder is not known, but it is generally considered uncommon.
 Internationally, it occurs twice as often in women than men, and even more often in women in the United States.
 It typically occurs in the late 30s and early 40s.
 Approximately 1 in 10,000 women experience brief psychotic disorder shortly after childbirth.

 History

 Otto Fenichel noted how such short psychotic breaks were more common in World War II than in World War I, in the wake of traumatic shocks: he considered in such cases that "enough preconscious attention remains to re-establish the contact with reality as soon as it becomes bearable again".

-BPD in Film/TV/Media
+In media

-BPD and its symptoms were featured in the Kevin Spacey and Daniel Wu-starring film Inseparable.
-Daniel Wu's character developed BPD after a series of tragedies.
+Brief psychotic disorder and its symptoms were featured in the Kevin Spacey and Daniel Wu-starring film Inseparable.
+Daniel Wu's character developed brief psychotic disorder after a series of tragedies.